-RNA Program Development initially targets identifying, designing, and synthesis of RNA molecules.
-Antisense oligonucleotides (ASOs), designed short, synthetic RNA molecules that bind to messenger RNA(mRNA) and block the production of disease-causing proteins, were an initial class of therapeutic agent developed.
-ASOs were initially made by chemically synthesizing them, which took place in multiple steps as each nucleotide building block was added one at a time to obtain the desired sequence.
-It was a long, complex operation that required time and effort by the pound to give low or poor yieldsensitive pure products.
-In vitro transcription (IVT) was an alternative method of RNA synthesis in which large amounts of RNA were produced from a DNA template by synthesizing enzymes, such as the ones found on T7 and SP6 bacteriophages.
-IVT is a straightforward, scalable approach, but the resulting RNA can be impure and trailed by undesired contaminants that impact their efficacy and safety.
-The Next Challenge: Drug Delivery Drug delivery was one of the biggest.

-Hurdles when it came to RNA drug development.
-Previously, RNA molecules have been delivered using cationic lipids/polymers, which were shown to be toxic and immunostimulatory.
+RNA Program Development initially targets identification - design and synthesis of RNA molecules.Antisense oligonucleotides (ASOs), designed short, synthetic RNA molecules that bind to messenger RNA(mRNA) and block production of disease-causing proteins were initial class of therapeutic agent developed.
+ASOs were initially made by chemically synthesizing them, via a process that took place in multiple steps as each nucleotide building block was added one at the time to obtain the desired sequence.
+It was a long difficult operation that required time and effort by thepound to give low or poor yield-sensitive pure products.In vitro transcription (IVT) was an alternative method of RNA synthesis in which large amounts of RNA were produced from a DNA template by using syntheticizing enzymes, such as the ones found on T7 and SP6 bacteriophages.
+IVT is a straightforward, scalable approach, but the resulting RNA can be impure and trailed by undesired contaminants that impact their efficacy safety.The Next Challenge: and Drug DeliveryDrug delivery was one of the biggest hurdles when it came to RNA drug development.
+Previously, RNA molecules have been delivered using cationic lipids/polymer which were shown to be toxic and immunostimulatory.